German Shepherd Insurance

 Umbrella for Life

-Umbrella for Life is a level of cover included in all our plans except for Economy and valid throughout the pet’s life.
+Umbrella for Life is a level of cover included in all plans except for Economy and is valid throughout the pet’s life.
 Providing peace of mind, you’re covered and able to continue to claim for the treatment for on-going eligible illness or injuries throughout your German Shepherd’s life, provided you continue and renew your policy without any breaks in cover.

 A popular choice for pet owners.
 For those who desire the best coverage for their Shepherd, these plans provide the highest level of comprehensive coverage currently offered.

 These policies are ideal for dog owners looking for financial coverage because they provide the maximum benefits for eligible veterinary bills.
 With three levels of cover to choose from and including Umbrella for Life coverage.
 The opportunity to add a range of optional extras to your coverage is another feature of Superior Plans.

 The Mid-Range Plans are another popular option for German Shepherd owners because they are more affordable while still offering high-quality protection for your dog.